acadet/croque-monsieur/README.md

 ##A tasty and light CoffeeScript boilerplate for web developers.##

-Visit official website to know more about it: http://croquemonsieur.adriencadet.com/
+Visit official website to know more about it: http://croque-monsieur.adriencadet.com/

+You want to point out an issue?
+Let me know on Github's tracker.

 ##Changelog##